d3x0r/sack.vfs/README_hid.md

 Keys are dispached to every `sack.Keyboard` object created.

-There is a callback on the resulting keyboard object `lock(true/false)` which can lock the keyboard and block any input.
+There is a function on the resulting keyboard object `lock(true/false)` which can lock the keyboard and block any input.

+the keyboard object can also use `send( key, code, isDown, isExtended)` or `send( [{key:,code:,down:false,extended:false}[, ...] )` to send key events. down is a boolean indicating if the key is being pressed or released.  extended is used to generate an extended keycode on windows.  (grey keys and some extra function keys use this).

 the keyboard event handler can be closed with the `close()` method on the mouse result.